Currently, investors on the Sharesies platform can take part in:

 Eligibility

-Common eligibility criteria for participating in a corporate action through the Sharesies platform include things like needing to have held shares in the company on the record date, and having your registered address on the Sharesies platform in an eligible jurisdiction for the offer.
+Common eligibility criteria for participating in a corporate action through the Sharesies platform include things like needing to have invested in the company on the record date, and having your registered address on the Sharesies platform in an eligible jurisdiction for the offer.
 We’ll let you know what this is for the specific offer, however, typically your address will need to be in New Zealand or Australia.

 Record date